giantswarm/docs/src/content/overview/fleet-management/multi-tenancy/_index.md

     - start with an alphanumeric character
     - end with an alphanumeric character

-Since each organization will have a namespace created prefixed with `org-', we recommend against using the same `org-` prefix in the organization name to avoid confusion.
+Since each organization has a namespace created prefixed with `org-`, we recommend against using the same `org-` prefix in the organization name to avoid confusion.

 ## Organization namespace {#namespace}